jayqui/amharic_alphabet_flashcards/README.md

 [Amharic](https://en.wikipedia.org/wiki/Amharic), the official language of Ethiopia, has a writing system with over 200 letters derived from beautiful Ge'ez script.

 This simple app aims to provide practice learning these letters.
-(As of July 2022, it is aimed at English speakers only.)
+(As of November 2023, it is aimed at English speakers only.)

 <img src='./readme_assets/prototype_demo.png' width=250>

 # Project Status

-The project is in active development as of July 2022.
-The hope is to release versions to various app stores sometime within 2022.
+The project is in active development as of November 2023.
+The hope is to release versions to various app stores sometime within 2024.

 # Development